material-motion/material-motion/specifications/duplication.md

 Potential answer: If a client registers a plan to a target and the target is duplicated, then the Scheduler will apply the plans to the duplicated element.
 This allows you to describe an element as being "draggable" without having to worry about whether it's the original element or a duplicate.

-- How should we handle duplication of child elements that have already been duplicated?
+- How should we handle replication of child elements that have already been duplicated?

 For example: